Are You Worth Your Salt? Take Our Quiz and See

 If you chose B, you really know your salt.
 Azerbaijan (pronounced AZ-ər-by-JAHN) is a Eurasian country smaller than the state of Indiana, but with a population of almost 10 million people.
 In 2010, archeologists discovered that salt mines in the country’s Araxes Valley were already being harvested around 5,000 BC.
 This finding represents the most ancient documented mining of rock salt to date.

 #2.
-Since the 1920s, iodine has been added to salt in the U.S. to prevent which physical affliction?
+Since the 1920s, iodine has been added to sodium chloride in the U.S. to prevent which physical affliction?

 - A. Rickets

 The answer is D. Goiters are caused by iodine deficiency, which leads to enlargement of the thyroid and swelling in the neck.
 Before the 1920s, iodine deficiency was common in the Great Lakes, Appalachian, and northwestern regions of the U.S. and in most of Canada.
 The introduction of iodized salt in 1924 has virtually eliminated iodine deficiency and the so-called “goiter belt” in these areas.

 The Salt Institute estimates that only about 70% of the table salt sold in the United States today is iodized.
 (Salts used in processed foods are typically not iodized.)